-The new Bulova Calypso 300 64B108 diving watch is presented in a chunky gold-plated stainless steel case that provides housing for a Swiss made Sellita SW200 self-winding caliber.
-Sporting deliberately blingy appearance, the watch doesn’t look like tool watch and is mostly designed for those who simply want a nice shiny accessory on their wrists.
+The 2009 Bulova Calypso 300 64B108 diver is presented in a chunky gold-plated stainless steel case that provides housing for a Swiss-made Sellita SW200 self-winding caliber.
+Sporting deliberately blingy appearance, the Calypso, unlike many “divers”, doesn’t look like a “tool” and is mostly designed for those who simply want a nice shiny accessory on their wrists.

 Headquartered in New-York, owned by the Japanese Citizen Watch Co. and produced in Switzerland, the Bulova Accutron brand can be used as a symbol of globalization, and where it got us.

-The Bulova Calypso 300 64B108 diving watch, that was officially presented last spring, is also a symbol of the world where a chunk of steel looks like solid and makes you feel happy about it.
+The Calypso 300 64B108, which was officially presented last spring, is also a symbol of the world where a chunk of steel looks like solid and makes you feel happy about it.

-Clearly inspired by recent BVLGARI watches, the Calypso 300 64B108 may be a good substitute for the much more expensive fashion time-pieces if what you are looking for is a blingy stuff at an affordable price.
+Probably inspired by the recent batch of BVLGARI watches, the Calypso 300 64B108 may be a good substitute for the much more expensive fashion time-pieces if what you are looking for is blingy stuff at an affordable price.

 The gold-plated arc around the small date window slightly unbalances the overall design of the face, though, drawing too much attention to itself.

-Powered by Sellita SW200 automatic movement, which is a clone of the well-known ETA 2824 ebauche, the watch has a maximum power reserve of 38 hours.
-It is not much, but if you plan to wear the timepiece on a daily basis putting it off the wrist only when going to bed, is completely adequate for the task.
-Although the movement is partially visible through the solid steel case back cover that luckily has a semi-circular cut-out in it, there is nothing particularly interesting to see there: besides the brand’s logo on the oscillating weight, the rest is is as dull and uninspiring as a blank movement can possibly get.
+Powered by the Sellita SW200 automatic movement, which is a clone of the ETA 2824 ebauche, the Calypso has a maximum power reserve of 38 hours.
+It is not much, but if you plan to wear the timepiece daily putting it off the wrist only when going to bed, is completely adequate for the task.
+Although the movement is partially visible through the solid steel case back cover that luckily has a semi-circular cut-out in it, there is nothing particularly interesting to see there: besides the brand’s logo on the oscillating weight, the rest is as dull and uninspiring as a blank movement can get.

-Although the watch’s case feature water resistance rating of formidable 300 meters, its round bezel looks purely decorative because the minute markers on the traditional diving scale do not bear a single drop of SuperLuminova.
-You just won’t be able to tell how much time you actually spent under water if you ever decide to use this gadget as a diving tool.
+Although the case features a water resistance rating of formidable 300 meters, its round bezel looks purely decorative because the minute markers on the traditional diving scale do not bear a single drop of SuperLuminova.
+You just won’t be able to tell how much time you spent underwater if you ever decide to use this gadget as a diving tool.

 Build Quality: 4.5/5